Restful alertness and fourth state of consciousness for leaders

 3. Deep sleep

-This is the state of reduced conscious activity, physical restoration, and rest.
+The state of reduced conscious activity, physical restoration, and rest.

 What Is Restful Alertness?

-Restful alertness is different.
 It is a state where the nervous system can rest while the mind remains awake.

 How Transcendental Meditation Supports Restful Alertness